pingcap/tidb/docs/design/2018-08-29-new-planner.md

 At present, the optimization procedure of the planner is separated into two phases.
-The first phase, namely the "Logical Optimization", only applies the rules which always beneficial.
+The first phase, namely the "Logical Optimization", only applies the rules which are always beneficial.
 The second phase, which is called the "Physical Optimization", takes the cost of different physical operator implementations into consideration and chooses the best physical plan with the lowest cost.

 However, there are some other transformations which are not always beneficial for all the scenarios.
 For example, aggregate push down, aggregate pull up, in subquery unfold, etc.

 Another drawback of the current planner is the poor extensibility.
-It's hard to add a new rule even if it's beneficial for all the scenarios: we have to consider the order of diffenent optimization rules carefully.
+It's hard to add a new rule even if it's beneficial for all the scenarios, because we have to consider the order of different optimization rules carefully.

 The physical optimization for the operators on the storage layer also suffers from the poor extensibility.
-In the present planner, we use "root" and "cop" task to distinguish the operators executed on TiDB and the storage layer, TiKV.
+In the present planner, we use "root" and "cop" tasks to distinguish the operators executed on TiDB and the storage layer, that is TiKV at the present. "cop" task are highly tied with "root" task, it's very hard to push-down another operator to TiKV or supporting another storage engine in the future.
-The way to seperate a "cop" task is also  not extensible, and "cop" tasks are highly tied with "root" task.
-For exmple, we can only has a `Stream` aggregate operator in the "cop" task if the "root" task also is a `Stream` aggregate operator.

 ## Glossary

 - **Expression**

-  In this proposal, expression is used to specify a logical plan.
-Expression can be expressed to a tree-like structure, the child of an expression is also an expression.
+  In this proposal, **expression** is used to specify a logical plan.
+Expression can be expressed to a tree-like structure and the child of an expression is also an expression.

 - **Expression Group**(or **Group**)